Financing available | Free US shipping for orders US$100+

 A 5mm square cushion cut moissanite vs a larger 7x5mm lab created white sapphire.

 White sapphires look gorgeous too.
 If well cut and in smaller sizes they don't look very different than a moissanite or diamond.
 But in bigger sizes the visual appearance is more noticeable.
 They tend to look dull and lifeless if they are not kept squeaky clean.
-A diamond or moissanite will still sparkle even if the have some soap residue in the setting.
+A diamond or moissanite will still sparkle even if they have some soap residue in the setting.
 A dirty white sapphire will just look dull.
 If you go for a white sapphire invest in a home-ultrasonic cleaner so you can clean it easily every couple days to keep it in it's best sparkly light.

 See how dull the dirty sapphire (at top) looks.